beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

-% OpenStack Neat -- Dynamic Consolidation of Virtual Machines: Blueprint
+% OpenStack Neat -- A Framework for Dynamic Consolidation of Virtual Machines: A Blueprint
 % Anton Beloglazov
-% 26th of July 2012
+% 28th of July 2012

 # Summary